DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-5/atk-setup/index.md

 Begin with the ATK example recordings.
 They’re short (≈30‑second) excerpts in multiple formats—A‑format, B‑format, UHJ, stereo, and even Zoom H2 quad—curated specifically to test encoders, transformers, and decoders.
 Drop a few into a fresh Reaper session and simply listen; then you’ll have neutral material ready when you start encoding and decoding. ([Ambisonic Toolkit][2])

-Pro tip for the first pass: audition a B‑format example through a binaural decode on headphones, then switch to a stereo or UHJ excerpt to hear how different sources and encodings translate.
+Audition a B‑format example through a binaural decode on headphones, then switch to a stereo or UHJ excerpt to hear how different sources and encodings translate.
 The example pack is linked directly from ATK’s site. ([Ambisonic Toolkit][3])

 ---